 Updating the GABA questionnaire and GABA blog

-I’m using this research and feedback to make a preliminary update of the low GABA section on the amino acid questionnaire:
+I’m using this research and feedback to make an update of the low GABA section on the amino acid questionnaire:

 - Do you have intrusive thoughts, perseverate or have an overactive brain?
 Or do you have unwanted thoughts – thoughts about unpleasant memories, images or worries?